12 of the most uplifting songs about Satan

 Grateful Dead – Friend Of The Devil

-Because of all the hippie flower power rhetoric surrounding the Grateful Dead’s public image, it’s easy to forget that a lot of their songs are about murder, degeneracy, and all manner of godless behavior.
+Because of all the hippy flower power rhetoric surrounding Grateful Dead’s public image, it’s easy to forget that a lot of their songs are about murder, degeneracy, and all manner of godless behaviour.
 Friend Of The Devil is a jangling little folk rock anthem with lyrics that could’ve been written by Motörhead.
-In it, Satan dogs an outlaw, fueling his bad habits and then causing him woe accordingly.
+In it, Satan dogs an outlaw, fuelling his bad habits and then causing him woe accordingly.
 Just remember, you may never want to dress like a Deadhead, but pass the bottle around with a few of them, and you might discover that you and they share a mutual pal.

 Gama Bomb – 666Teen